How To Configure Static IP Address In Linux And Unix - OSTechNix

 2: enp0s3: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state UP group default qlen 1000 link/ether 08:00:27:12:f8:c1 brd ff:ff:ff:ff:ff:ff inet 192.168.1.105/24 brd 192.168.1.255 scope global enp0s3 valid_lft forever preferred_lft forever inet6 fe80::a00:27ff:fe12:f8c1/64 scope link valid_lft forever preferred_lft forever

-Starting from Ubuntu 17.10, we no longer use /etc/network/interfaces file to configure IP address.
+Heads Up: Starting from Ubuntu 17.10, we no longer use /etc/network/interfaces file to configure IP address.
 In recent Ubuntu versions, we use Netplan utility to configure IP address.
 To configure IP address on recent Ubuntu distributions, refer the following link.

-Just like Linux, we use “ifconfig” command to find out the network card name.
+ifconfig" command to find out the network card name in FreeBSD.
 Here, I logged-in as root user to perform the following commands.

 # ifconfig